-In Hong Kong, DCH (Syd) quotability criteria require 12 months paediatric clinical experience prior to the end of the course.
+In Hong Kong, DCH (Syd) quotability criteria require 12 months paediatric clinical experience prior to the end of the program.

-Participants (except those from Hong Kong) who successfully complete the formal course and assessments and have not yet attained the required six months paediatric clinical experience will be provided with a letter of completion for their CV.
-Diplomas or Certificates will then be issued upon receipt of evidence of 6 months of paediatric clinical experience detailed in a Paediatric Experience Form and an updated CV. p>
+Participants (except those from Hong Kong) who successfully complete the formal program and assessments and have not yet attained the required six months paediatric clinical experience will be provided with a letter of completion for their CV.
+Certificate of Completion will then be issued upon receipt of evidence of 6 months of paediatric clinical experience detailed in a Paediatric Experience Form and an updated CV. p>

 Does my paediatric clinical experience from overseas count?